-There are different laws for automotive tint installed on Arizona vehicles depending on which window you’re working with.
+There are different window tinting laws for automotive tinting on Arizona vehicles depending on which window you’re hoping to get tinted.
 We will explain this in further detail.

-Yes, you can definitely tint your front windshield, but be aware of the regulations in Arizona.
+Yes, you can definitely get a windshield tint, but be aware of the regulations in Arizona.